Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

 then

     $ truffle migrate
-next run the app in the browser that has Metamask
+next, to run the app in the browser that has Metamask, type

     $ npm run dev